namoopsoo/namoopsoo.github.io/content/note/2026-09-15-decision-crime.md

 Winston lived (lives?) in a fictional woprld where writing is banned.
 Orwell 's contemporary Ray Bradbury  wrote Fahrenheit 451 a very similar book about books being outlawed , but I realize also that often writing is thinkijg  .

+But a tangent, I realize as Ive been writing more both not only longform for fun, but  shortform because as of the covid pandemic, everything is chat, is my conversational speech suffering?

+Just like social media has been chipping away at our attention spans way before LLMs, shortform chat over slack or teams has been perhaps slowing down our speed of speech?
+Maybe.
+Just writing out loud 😆.